Asian carp in North America: Litigation

-Threat to the Upper Mississippi River watershed
+In the Upper Mississippi River watershed

 The United States Geological Survey collaborated with the University of Minnesota to prepare an extensive report on the use of environmental deoxyribonucleic acid (eDNA) to detect a species in a waterway.
 This report was put together after extensive field research resulting from positive findings of the eDNA of Asian carp in Minnesota waterways in 2011.
 Rivers being researched are the Mississippi and St. Croix Rivers.
 However, new research was unable to redetect the presence of Asian carp, although several have been caught in Minnesota over the past two years.
 Possibilities of why Asian carp were not detected include a change in the method of sampling or a disappearance of the carp from Minnesota waterways.

 In May 2013, a test for silver carp eDNA in the waters of Sturgeon Bay in Lake Michigan near Green Bay, Wisconsin was positive.
 The carp are active in May.
 The result was published in October and scientists will retest in May, 2014.

 In 2011, the National Park Service developed and published an action plan, which outlined recommendations on how to stop the spread of Asian carp in Minnesota.

 The Upper Mississippi CARP Act was presented to Congress as recently as 2013.
 Presented by Congressmen Ellison of Minnesota, the Upper Mississippi CARP Act would empower the Secretary of the Army to enact strategies previously determined to prevent further spread of Asian carp and begin eliminating the species.
 Included in this legislation is the requirement for the Army Corps of Engineers to shut down the Upper St. Anthony Falls lock if Asian carp are detected in the portion of the Mississippi River near the Twin Cities.
 U.S. Senator Amy Klobuchar told the Pierce County Herald, "Asian carp not only pose a serious threat to Minnesota's environment, and they also threaten the recreation and fishing industries that play a key role in the state's economy.
 We must do everything we can to stop the further spread of this invasive species into our lakes and rivers, and this legislation will help the state take action to protect Minnesota's waterways".

 In 2015, the locks of St. Anthony Falls Lock and Dam were closed to control the spread of Asian carp, making Minneapolis, once again, the head of navigation on the Mississippi.

 In June 2015, bighead carp were caught by recreational fishermen in the St. Croix River.

 In February 2016, bighead carp were also caught, by commercial fishermen in the Minnesota River.
 These occurrences were met with concern from the Minnesota Department of Natural Resources.